Admiralty Islands campaign: Geography

 The Admiralty Islands lie 200 mi north east of the mainland of New Guinea and 360 mi west of Rabaul, only two degrees south of the equator.
 The climate is tropical, with constant high temperatures and high humidity and an annual rainfall of 154 in.
 Thunderstorms are common.
 December to May is the north west monsoon season, with prevailing winds from that direction.

 The largest island in the group is Manus Island, which is about 49 mi across from east to west and 16 mi wide from north to south.
 The interior is mountainous, with peaks rising to 3000 ft and largely covered with thick tropical rainforest.
-The then largely uncharted coastline had numerous reefs.
+The largely uncharted coastline had numerous reefs.
 The shoreline consisted mostly of mangrove swamp.

-Los Negros is separated from Manus by the narrow Loniu Passage.
+The third largest island in the province, Los Negros lies to the northeast of Manus, from which it is separated by the narrow Loniu Passage.
 The island contains two important harbours of its own, Papitalai on the west coast, which connects with Seeadler Harbour, and Hyane on the east coast.
 The two are separated by a 50 yd wide sandy spit.
 Here, the natives built a skidway over which they could drag canoes between the two harbours.
 Los Negros curves horseshoe-like, forming a natural breakwater for Seeadler Harbour, the remainder of which is enclosed by Manus and a series of smaller islands.
 The main entrance was through a 1.5 mi wide passage between Hauwei and Ndrilo Islands.
 Seeadler Harbour is about 20 mi across from east to west and 6 mi wide from north to south, and up to 120 ft deep.